pydanny/daniel-blog-fasthtml/posts/2024-10-fasthtml-form-error-handling.md

 def mk_profile_form(errors: dict|None = None):
     # If no errors, we default to {}
-    # Loop through the errors, rewriting strings into Small(str) elements
+    # Loop through the errors, turning strings into Small(str)
     d = {k:Small(v, style='font-color: red')
          for k,v in (errors or {}).items()}
     # Set the default value of errors to empty NotStr() objs